Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 failure must not change RNG semantics; an RNG fallback must not make export unsafe.
 Each feature has its own gate and fallback.

+Accept-time cleanup must preserve Export state through `buildLCL` whenever `featureExport` is enabled.
+RNG-disabled does not mean extensions-disabled:
+`ttEXPORT` still needs the round's export sidecar convergence state when it applies.

 CSF consensus tests model the export sidecar gate directly.
 Testnet scenarios under `.testnet/scenarios/export/` cover live-node Export+CE behavior and the Export-only unanimity mode.